electricimp/Rocky/README.md

 <div id="context_iscomplete"><h3>isComplete()</h3></div>

 The *isComplete()* method returns whether or not a response has been sent for the current context.
 Rocky keeps track of whether or not a response has been sent, and middlewares and route handlers don’t execute if the context has already sent a response.
-This method should primairly be used for developers extending Rocky.
+This method should primarily be used for developers extending Rocky.

 <div id="context_getheader"><h3>getHeader(*headerName*)</h3></div>

-The *getHeader()* method attempts to retreive a header from the HTTP Request table.
+The *getHeader()* method attempts to retrieve a header from the HTTP Request table.
 If the header is present, the value of that header is returned, if the header is not present `null` will be returned.

 ```squirrel
 // user:password